NREL/dgen/README.md

 ```

 - In spyder, open the dgen_model.py file.
 This is what we will run once everything is configured.

+Notes:
+- Sometimes Spyder can have issues accessing files.
+It may be helpful to set the working directory by right clicking the white folder icon in the upper righthand corner and navigating to ```/path_to_where_you_cloned_dgen/dgen_os```.
+- Spyder's kernel can sometimes have issues/stop unexpectedly.
+Refreshing the kernel might help if you're encountering issues running dgen_model.py.
+- Spyder isn't necessary to use.
+If you'd rather run dGen by launching python from the dg3n environment then by all means do so.

 ### E: Configure Scenario
 1. Open the blank input sheet located in ```dgen_os/excel/input_sheet_v_beta.xlsm ``` (don't forget to enable macros!).
 This file defines most of the settings for a scenario.
 Configure it depending on the desired model run and save a copy in the input_scenarios folder, i.e. ```dgen_os/input_scenarios/my_scenario.xlsm```.